tamirgz/reverse-engineering-reference-manual/README.md

     * __Constant Unfolding__: replaces constant with unnecessary computations that will output the same constant
       * this can be accomplished on the source code level if the variable is assigned as volatile in C. The volatile keyword tells the compiler to not optimize this variable so you can perform unnecessary computations on it without worrying that the compiler will optimize those computations away
     * __Arithmetic Substitution via Identities__: replaces a mathematical statement with one that is more complicated but semantically the same
+    * __Table Interpretation__: loads an array with call destinations and junk data.
+Instead of directly calling those functions, call them indirectly by indexing the array
   * __Data Obfuscation__: alters the data structures used in the program to make it harder to analyze
     * __Aggregation__: splits, merges, folds, or flattens an array.
 [This technique can be used to hide the intended string](https://youtu.be/7IKIzsXr3Z8?t=1964) or simply makes an array harder to analyze by merging junk array with the actual array.
 This allows code for array access to be more complex thus harder to analyze
     * __Re-Ordering__: obfuscation technique that re-orders the array.
 The indices used to access elements in the array now needs to be updated and can be made more complicated by using a function that maps indice i to the new indice